marcsello/webploy-server/README.md

 This is handled by casbin RBAC setup: <https://casbin.org/docs/rbac/> using the model defined in <authorization/model.conf>.

-The fields in the CSV file are `type,sub,obj,act`:
+The fields in the CSV file are `type,sub,obj,act,eft`:

  - **type**: `p` for policy, `g` for group assignment
  - **sub**: subject, the name of the user as returned by the authentication solution